kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li><strong>About Us</strong></li>
 <ul>
-<li>The About-Us section contains basic information about the club,</li>
+<li>The About-Us section contains a basic information about the club,</li>
 <li>Additionally this section contains information intended to encourage other people to start their adventure with hiking.</li>
 </ul>
 </ul>